Music

 • Choral and orchestral concerts, featuring Carl Orff's Carmina Burana, Fauré’s Requiem, student compositions and solo concerto performances by our most advanced instrumentalists, accompanied by a largely professional orchestra.

-• Participation in the Nonesuch Orchestra Young Composers' Workshop, two years running, which resulted in public performances of the compositions of several of our most talented young composers, who had the opportunity to work with the composer Andrew Toovey during the project
+• Participation in the Nonesuch Orchestra Young Composers' Workshop, for several years, resulting in public performances of the compositions of several of our most talented young composers, who had the opportunity to work with the composer Andrew Toovey during the project.
+A student also performed a concerto movement with the orchestra in a public concert.

 • Partnerships with The Hermes Experiment, where pupils have had their own compositions critiqued and performed by this unique, young professional ensemble